Kongduino/RUI3_LoRa_P2P_BLE_PING_PONG/README.md

 ![BLE](BLE.png)

-It accepts six commands, either via Serial or BLE:
+It accepts six commands, via Serial and/or BLE:

 * `/whomai`: get the BLE broadcast name.
 Useful when you have a few devices.
 You enter this command on Serial, and get the right name.
 * `/ping`: self-explanatory I believe...